hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `kubelet_disk_type` - (Optional) The type of disk used by kubelet.
 Possible values are `OS` and `Temporary`.

 * `max_pods` - (Optional) The maximum number of pods that can run on each agent.
-Changing this forces a new resource to be created.
+Changing this forces a new resource to be created. `temporary_name_for_rotation` must be specified when changing this property.

 * `message_of_the_day` - (Optional) A base64-encoded string which will be written to /etc/motd after decoding.
 This allows customization of the message of the day for Linux nodes.
 It cannot be specified for Windows nodes and must be a static string (i.e. will be printed raw and not executed as a script).
 Changing this forces a new resource to be created.